badj/NZGovDebtTrends2002-2025/README.md

 ---

-### TODO's:
+### TODOs:

 1. Decrease the test count after checking for duplicated coverage.
-2. Fix 3 failing tests that are failing for Webkit and Firefox runs:
+2. Fix 3 failing tests that are failing for WebKit and Firefox runs:
 - All Dropdowns contain expected graph data filter options - Failing for Firefox runs!
-- Visualization changes are handled - Failing for Webkit runs!
+- Visualisation changes are handled - Failing for WebKit runs!
 - Download options downloading as expected - Failing for Webkit runs!

 ---